ABSESpy/ABSESpy/docs/wiki/about.md

 > [!INFO]Definition
 > ‘**Social-ecological systems**’ (SES) is a concept for understanding the intertwined nature of human and natural systems in an interconnected and interdependent way ^[@biggs2021].

 **SESs** are not merely social plus ecological systems, but cohesive, integrated systems characterised by strong connections and feedbacks within and between social and ecological components that determine their overall dynamics ^[@folke2010].
-As such, SES are a type of [complex adaptive systems]({{cas}}), and studying SESs often requires the methods or the applications to cover the social domains, ecological domains, and the [emergence] from their dynamic interdependence ^[@folke2016].
+As such, SES are a type of [complex adaptive system], and studying SESs often requires the methods or the applications to cover the social domains, ecological domains, and the [emergence] from their dynamic interdependence ^[@folke2016].

 ## ABM is an essential method in studying SES